 Observing local Materialize

-Local schedulers like Docker Compose (which we use for our demos) or Kubernetes will typically expose running containers to each other using their service name as a public DNS hostname, but only within the network that they are running in.
+Local schedulers like Docker Compose (which we use for our demos) or Kubernetes will typically expose running containers to each other using the container’s service name as a public DNS hostname, but only within the network that the containers are running in.

 The easiest way to use the dashboard inside a scheduler is to tell the scheduler to run it.
 Check out the example configuration for Docker Compose.

-refer to the macOS network.
-So instead you must use
+container does not refer to the macOS host machine’s network.

 docker run -p 3000:3000 -e MATERIALIZED_URL=host.docker.internal:6875 materialize/dashboard

-Docker containers use a different network than their host by default, but that is easy to
+containers to use a different network than their host by default, but that is easy to

 override by using the